hyunjunian/Poor-Charlie-s-Almanack/en.md

 Readers, if they wish, can correct somewhat for the teaching defects that I have stubbornly retained.
 That is, they can re-read Talk Four after mastering the final talk.
 If they are willing to endure this ordeal, I predict that at least some of them will find the result worth the effort.

+## Talk 5: The Need for More Multidisciplinary Skills from Professionals: Educational Implications

+*50th Reunion of Harvard Law School Class of 1948, April 24, 1998*

 Having ranted in the previous speech about all that is wrong in academia, Charlie holds forth here on the solutions.
 Delivered in 1998 at the 50th reunion of his Harvard Law School class, this talk focuses on a hugely complicated issue—the narrowness of elite education—and segments it into elements whose solutions, when taken together, form a satisfactory answer to the problem.

 Through a series of rhetorical questions, Charlie posits that professionals such as attorneys, to their own detriment, lack multidisciplinary skills.
 From his own extensive multidisciplinary studies, he recognizes that there are “subconscious mental tendencies” that keep people from broadening their own horizons sufficiently.
 Nonetheless, he brings unique and memorable solutions to the problem.

 This talk—a favorite of your editor—clearly demonstrates Charlie’s “uncommon common sense.”
 He says, “When it really matters, as with pilots and surgeons, educational systems employ highly effective structures.
 Yet they don’t employ these same well-understood structures in other areas of learning that are also important.
 If superior structures are known and available, why don’t educators more broadly utilize them?
 What could be more simple?”

-## Talk Five: The Need for More Multidisciplinary Skills from Professionals: Educational Implications

-*50th Reunion of Harvard Law School Class of 1948, April 24, 1998*
+---

 Today I am going to engage in a game reminding us of our old professors: Socratic solitaire.
 I will ask and briefly answer five questions:

-- Do broadscale professionals need more multidisciplinary skill?
+1. Do broadscale professionals need more multidisciplinary skill?
-- Was our education sufficiently multidisciplinary?
+2. Was our education sufficiently multidisciplinary?
-- In elite, broadscale soft science, what is the essential nature of practicable, best-form multidisciplinary education?
+3. In elite, broadscale soft science, what is the essential nature of practicable, best-form multidisciplinary education?
-- In the last 50 years, how far has elite academia progressed toward attainable best-form multidisciplinarity?
+4. In the last 50 years, how far has elite academia progressed toward attainable best-form multidisciplinarity?
-- What educational practices would make progress faster?
+5. What educational practices would make progress faster?

 We start with the question: Do broadscale professionals need more multidisciplinary skill?

 To answer the first question, we must first decide whether more multidisciplinarity will improve professional cognition.
 And to decide what will cure bad cognition, it will help to know what causes it.
 One of Bernard Shaw’s characters explained professional defects as follows: “In the last analysis, every profession is a conspiracy against the laity.”

 There is a lot of truth in Shaw’s diagnosis, as was early demonstrated when, in the 16th century, the dominant profession, the clergy, burned William Tyndale at the stake for translating the Bible into English.

-> “His books having been burned, and his having become a continuing target of hostility, he nonetheless continued to publish Bible translations and other tracts.
-After months of imprisonment, he was condemned for heresy, strangled to death, and publicly cremated.
-Later, Tyndale’s translation formed the basis of the first royally approved English-language Bible and had great impact on the development of the English language.”
->

 But Shaw plainly understates the problem in implying that a conscious, self-interested malevolence is the main culprit.
 More important, there are frequent, terrible effects in professionals from intertwined subconscious mental tendencies, two of which are exceptionally prone to cause trouble: 1) incentive-caused bias, a natural cognitive drift toward the conclusion that what is good for the professional is good for the client and the wider civilization, and 2) man-with-a-hammer tendency, with the name taken from the proverb “To a man with only a hammer, every problem tends to look pretty much like a nail.”